NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 (3) The user confirms all or some of the authorization items and sends the result back to the AS.

-(4) The AS generates a Batch Token, which encapsulates the authorization items confirmed by the user and issues it to the leader-client.
+(4) The AS generates a batch token, which encapsulates the authorization items confirmed by the user and issues it to the leader-client.

-(5) The leader-client distributes the Batch Token to the sub-client.
+(5) The leader-client distributes the batch token to the sub-client.

-(6) The sub-client initiates a token exchange request to the AS to exchange the Batch Token to a downscoped token.
+(6) The sub-client initiates a token exchange request to the AS to exchange the batch token to a downscoped token.

-(7) The AS matches the identity of sub-client to the delegation constraints in the Batch Token to filter the authorization items corresponding to the sub-client.
+(7) The AS matches the identity of sub-client to the delegation constraints in the batch token to filter the authorization items corresponding to the sub-client.

 (8) The AS generates a downscoped token that only contains the permissions in the filtered authorization items and send it to the sub-client.